wyyqwqq/Tensorflow-gpu-on-MAC-High-Sierra-10.13.5-with-Python-2.7/README.md

 ## Background Environment

 ### 1. Install GPU Driver(Nvidia Web Driver-387.10.10.10.35.106)
-    You can download the newest driver from here:[Download GPU Driver](http://www.nvidia.com/download/driverResults.aspx/134834/en-us)<br>
+  You can download the newest driver from here:  [Download GPU Driver](http://www.nvidia.com/download/driverResults.aspx/134834/en-us)<br>
   the version is 387.10.10.10.35.106.
 If you install the wrong version, it will probably not recognize your eGPU.<br>

 ### 2. Install CUDA 9.1
-  You can download CUDA 9.1 from here:[Download CUDA 9.1](https://developer.nvidia.com/cuda-downloads?target_os=MacOSX&target_arch=x86_64&target_version=1013&target_type=dmglocal)<br>
+  You can download CUDA 9.1 from here:  [Download CUDA 9.1](https://developer.nvidia.com/cuda-downloads?target_os=MacOSX&target_arch=x86_64&target_version=1013&target_type=dmglocal)<br>
   Don't install CUDA version lower than 9.1 if your OSX version >= 10.13.5, otherwise it can not find your eGPU.<br>
   I know that [Tensorflow-gpu](https://www.tensorflow.org/versions/r1.1/install/install_mac) for Mac require you to install CUDA 8.0, but it's not the case for eGPU with High Sierra.<br>